Corporate and technical writing, marketing material

 Then I broke certain hard news to the Senior Engineer: because of the way the system had been presented to the operators, and some mishaps in getting it set up, the operators now had a hostile opinion about it.
 Very.
 It had become a tradition to ridicule the system and never use it.

 Yet I saw a way to fix things: it was in each operator's interest to use the system.
 It would save time and sweat.
 The figures were there to prove it, but the operators didn't know that.
 And they hadn't been trained properly in using the system.
 Some of them didn't know the basics, and none of them knew how to get the best from it.

 I wrote this up for the operators, in a plain-talking way. ("We know you distrust this thing, but look...")
 They all swung around and started to use it.
 In a few days they'd proved to themselves it was better than the old manual way.

 The Senior Engineer had the pleasure of watching the plant productivity rise steeply.

 PGP + CAD = MONEYI want to tell mining companies in Western Australia about my service: drafting work, done cheaply in India, with files sent over the Internet.
 How can I reach the right people in mining?

 ....A businessman from India, living in Australia

-We first checked this out with a few of our mining clients.
-We wanted to know: Would this thing fly?
+I first checked this out with a few of my mining clients.
+I wanted to know: would this thing fly?
 Would they be willing to send their CAD files to India to be worked on -- never mind if it's cheaper or not?
 Answer: yes, if the security seemed OK.

-We suggested to the Indian businessman that we write a four-or-five-page letter -- detailed, informative, very straightforward.
+I suggested to the Indian businessman that I write a four-or-five-page letter -- detailed, informative, very straightforward.
 And that he send it to a carefully chosen list of people in mining.
-A business-to-business direct marketing mailer, with a professional tone, covering all benefits and objections.
+A business-to-business direct marketing mailer, with a professional tone, covering all benefits and possible objections.